UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Latency is the reaction time of your internet connection, with lower values resulting in a faster, more responsive experience.

 To put it simply, latency is the reaction time of your internet connection.
-When network engineers discuss this process, they refer to round trip time (RTT) — the total duration it takes for a data packet to travel from your device to a remote server and back again.
+When network engineers discuss this process, they refer to round trip time (RTT) — the total duration it takes for a data packet to travel from your device to a remote server and back again to your screen.

 A diagram comparing latency and bandwidth using a highway analogy with cars, lanes, and speed limits.